gabrielAlonsoIglesias/prices-service/README.md

   .\mvnw -f ./code/pom.xml clean compile
 ```

-## Run Locally

-Execute the `main` method in the `com.inditex.prices.Application` class from your IDE.

 ## Running Tests

 To run unit, integration and acceptance tests, run the following command: